 Michael Townsend

-Managing Director, Legislative and Regulatory Affairs
+Managing Director of Legislative and Regulatory Affairs

 Charles Schwab & Co., Inc.